baublet/simple-state-js/README.md

 const myState = createStore()

-// Optional, if you're in the browser document.appState = myState
+// Optional, if you're in the browser.
+Once you set it, you can use your state
+// manager anywhere.
+Just use document.appState.get/set/watch, etc. document.appState = myState

 // To set a node
 myState.set('myKey', "Hello, sir!")

 // To get that node
 console.log(myState.get('myKey'))   // -> Hello, sir!

 // To watch a node for changes myState.watch('myKey', (newState, oldState) => {
     console.log(newState)
 })

 myState.set('myKey', "Foo bar.")    // -> Foo bar.
 ```